Over the Edge (radio program): Beyond the edge

 Don Joyce died of heart failure on July 22, 2015.
 After a tribute special, Over the Edge continued with fellow Negativlander Jon Leidecker ("Wobbly") and KPFA's Robert Cole ("KrOB") at the helm.
 Leidecker plays the best of Joyce's work, including surprises from Don's cache of tapes discovered after his death, plus electronic and experimental music and new sound collage from Leidecker, Hosler and the rest of the group.
 Two shows per month are hosted by KrOB, who is developing his own following.
-Leidecker wanted to change the name of the show to reflect its evolution: it's now called Over The Edge Presents.
+Leidecker wanted to change the name of the show to reflect its evolution, and called it Over The Edge Presents until April 24, 2020, when it reverted to its original title.

 Joyce's assistants had been working for several years on digitizing all the Over the Edge tapes and arranged to store them on the Internet Archive for free download.
 Uploads of this material began in late October 2015, and almost 1300 shows are now available.
 The goal is to collect tapes of every show ever done, and possibly to archive Leidecker's broadcasts as well.
-At present, these can be heard and downloaded at Over the Edge Radio and more recent shows (many Leidecker's and Cole's) at Index of OTE Files.
-(Normally found at Negativland's website, a recent redesign omitted the Index page.)
+At present, these can be heard and downloaded at Over the Edge Radio and more recent shows (from 2015 to 2017, many Leidecker's and Cole's) at Index of OTE Files.
+(Normally found at Negativland's website, a recent redesign omitted the Index page for their archived shows.)
 The show is also archived in low-resolution audio format at KPFA: the most recent episodes can be heard and downloaded there.

 Several shows inspired by Over the Edge can be heard on independent and community stations across the country.
 KMUZ's Mid-Valley Mutations creator Austin Rich specifically cites Negativland and Over the Edge as inspiration for his own work: "This band and their radio show have been a focal point for the kind of work I want to create, and has guided my attitudes toward culture and art for my entire adult life."

 Following Joyce's death, Filmmaker Ryan Worsley directed an 80-minute documentary, How Radio Isn't Done, featuring surviving members of Negativland as well as archival footage of Joyce himself.